Mitul16/Covid-19-Dashboard/README.md

 Most of the work is done manually, no __third-party__ library is harmed other than [p5js](https://p5js.org/)

 > More information is available in [./js/Covid19-tracker.js](https://github.com/Mitul16/WebD-Selection/blob/main/js/Covid19-tracker.js)

+## Data source
+All of the data is being taken from https://api.covid19india.org

+> NOTE: In the beginning, I was using data from multiple sources.
+You may find some residues in the code regarding this.
+I switched to a single data source in the end.

 # Preview
 ![Preview-1](./preview/preview-1.png)